 The Council capitalizes expenses for property and equipment with a value greater than \$5,000.
-Property and equipment purchased are stated at cost.
+Property and equipment purchases are stated at cost.
 Contributed items are recorded at fair value at the date of the contribution.
 Capitalized property and equipment are depreciated over their estimated useful lives ranging from 5 to 25 years.
-Depreciation is calculated using the straight line basis and totaled \$95,524 and \$81,639 for 2019 and 2018, respectively.
+Depreciation is calculated using the straight line basis and totaled \$111,666 and \$95,524 for 2020 and 2019, respectively.